 Salmon vs Sardine - Health impact and Nutrition Comparison

 In general, fish is the most popular marine food consumed by humans.
-In this article the differences and similarities of sardine and salmon will be discussed, specifically focusing on their nutritional data, usage in certain diet regimens, and health impacts.
+This article will discuss the differences and similarities of sardine and salmon, explicitly focusing on their nutritional data, usage in specific diet regimens, and health impacts.

-Sardines are usually harvested from the mediternean sea, european shores of the atlantic, and north atlantic.
+Sardines are usually harvested from the Mediterranean sea, European shores of the Atlantic, and North Atlantic.

-On the other hand, salmon are mostly harvested from farms which are grown in basins.
-Although some wild salmon are found in the market, most of the salmon that is easily accessible are harvested from basins.
+On the other hand, salmon are mainly harvested from farms that are grown in basins.
+Although some wild salmon are found in the market, most of the salmon that is easily accessible is harvested from basins.

-Sardines are mostly found in cans with vegetable oil.
-However, during harvest seasons in the mediatranean countries and european countries of the atlantic, sardines can be found grilled and smoked.
+Sardines are primarily found in cans with vegetable oil.
+However, during harvest seasons in the Mediterranean and European countries of the Atlantic, sardines can be found grilled and smoked.

-Fresh salmon on the other hand can be available year long because they are mostly farmed and not wild.
+On the other hand, fresh salmon can be an available year long because they are mostly farmed and not wild.
 Salmon is eaten raw, specifically in Japanese sushi.
-They can also be grilled and smoked, and served as a salmon steak.
-Salmon is also found in european countries in soups and warm dishes.
+They can also be grilled and smoked and served as a salmon steak.
+Salmon is also found in European countries in soups and warm dishes.

 Sardine and salmon are rich in minerals.
 Sardines are richer in calcium, phosphorus, selenium, iron, magnesium, zinc, and sodium.
-It is important to note that the sodium levels of sardine have to be taken into consideration specifically in hypertensive patients.
+Salmon, on the other hand, is richer in potassium and copper.
+It is important to note that the sodium levels of sardine have to be taken into consideration, specifically in hypertensive patients.
 It is also very important to be careful of added salt in canned sardines.
-Salmon, on the other hand, is richer in potassium, and copper.

 Sardine is richer in vitamin B12, B2, E, D, and A. On the other hand, salmon is richer in B6 and B3.
 They have a rich vitamin B complex profile.